 In my last blog, I spoke about how visionary companies with a mission, tend to be more successful, valuable and profitable in the long term than those who are purely profit seeking.
 But not only is this true, I believe this is increasingly the case, and only likely to be more so in the future.
 Why?

 In a world of increasingly cynical and savvy consumers, it’s imperative that businesses have a compelling story for their customers: why should they buy from you?
-In a highly competitive marketplace, where they’re spoilt for choice and have to decide between tens or hundreds of options, juggle questions of price, quality, customer service, and so on, what sets you apart?
+In a highly competitive marketplace, where they’re spoilt for choice and have to decide between tens or hundreds of options.
+Struggling to juggle questions of price, quality, customer service, and so on, what sets you apart?

 Something very similar is happening with employees too.
 Millennials, who make up an increasing proportion of the workforce, place greater emphasis on a company’s mission and aims when they’re deciding where to work.